-As often happens, I often find myself cooking starting from some ingredient that I absolutely must use… in this case, a ripe avocado, and that’s how this pasta with avocado and spinach pesto was born, enriched with roasted pleurotus mushrooms, delicious beyond description, just one word: decadent!
+As often happens I find myself cooking starting from an ingredient I absolutely need to use up… in this case a ripe avocado, and this is how this pasta with avocado and spinach pesto is born, enriched with roasted Pleurotus mushrooms, so delicious I can hardly describe it — one word: decadent!

-This is already a fairly complete vegan dish on its own, but I would add a side salad with a handful of legumes.
-I found it very filling on its own, and it’s truly incredible that it costs only 10 Weight Watchers Propoints!
+This is already a fairly complete vegan dish on its own, but I would add a small side salad with a handful of legumes.
+I found it quite filling by itself and it’s really incredible that it costs only 10 Weight Watchers ProPoints!

-This pasta is quick to make, and the pesto can even be prepared in advance the day before and kept in the fridge.
-Then, ten minutes before sitting down to eat, prepare the pasta and mushrooms and put everything together!
+This pasta is quick to make and the pesto can even be prepared in advance the day before and kept in the fridge.
+Then, ten minutes before sitting down to eat, cook the pasta and the mushrooms and put everything together!
 Let’s see how…

 Other good and light pasta recipes: